 • water- and land-based exercises to help improve knee flexibility and function

-• weight loss (if overweight) to help relieve pressure on the knees and other joints
+• weight loss, if indicated, to relieve pressure on the knees and other joints

-For patients with advanced arthritis and severe pain, surgical options include partial or total knee replacement for those patients who have “failed” other forms of conservative (non-operative) treatment.
+For people with advanced arthritis and severe pain, surgical options include partial or total knee replacement if they have not had success with other forms of treatment.

-Recovery time differs depending on the type of injury you have, how severe it is, and the physical therapy you’ve been prescribed.
-Here are the typical recovery times for specific injuries.
+Recovery time differs depending on the type of injury, its severity, and the physical therapy you’ve been prescribed.
+The typical recovery times before you can return to typical activities include:

 IT band syndromeLateral meniscus tearsLCL sprains or tearsOsteoarthritis

-With all major knee injuries, physical therapy is usually required to help you regain strength and full range of motion.
+With all major knee injuries, physical therapy is usually all you need to help you regain strength and full range of motion.

-Knee injuries can affect athletes, children, older adults, and everyone in between.
-Because knee injuries can worsen without rest and proper treatment, it’s important to have lateral knee pain evaluated by a doctor.
-An orthopedic surgeon who specializes in knee injuries can be especially helpful in diagnosing and treating your injury.
+Knee injuries can affect athletes and people of all ages.
+Because knee injuries can worsen without rest and proper treatment, doctors recommend having lateral knee pain evaluated.
+An orthopedic surgeon specializing in knee injuries can help diagnose and treat your injury.

-If you’re a runner, remember that once you return to running, you should gradually build up the number of miles you run each week and try to run on an even, flat surfaces as much as possible.
+If you’re a runner, once you return to running, you should gradually build up the miles you run each week and try to run on even, flat surfaces as much as possible.
 Uneven terrain and banked running tracks can lead to ITBS and other knee injuries.

-Everyone should approach their recovery intelligently and follow the advice of healthcare professionals in order to avoid complications and to reduce the likelihood of a repeat injury.
+Following the advice of healthcare professionals can help you avoid complications and to reduce the likelihood of a repeat injury.